Preventive Dentistry in Warrensburg, Oak Grove, and Windsor, MO

-- Hold your toothbrush on an angle of 45-degrees rather than using straight force.
+- Hold your toothbrush at a 45-degree angle rather than using straight force.

-- Use short strokes when moving the toothbrush across teeth.
-Press gently.
-Brushing too hard causes abrasion to the gums, which can lead to inflammation and gum recession.
+- Use short strokes when moving the toothbrush across the teeth.
+Press gently because brushing too hard causes abrasion to the gums – leading to possible inflammation and gum recession.

 - Touch the inner and outer surfaces with several strokes, and then the chewing surface.

-- To brush inner surfaces of front teeth, turn the brush vertical and use very short up-and-down strokes.
+- To brush the inner surfaces of the front teeth, turn the brush vertical and use very short-up-and-down strokes.

-- As you move from one tooth to another, move your hands to reveal clean sections of floss for use.
+- As you move from one tooth to the next, move your hands to reveal clean sections of floss for use.

 Eat a Balanced Diet

-Studies have indicated that sugary foods and beverages can quickly downgrade oral health.
-A balanced diet that includes foods that are high in calcium (milk, yogurt, and spinach) as well as crunchy fruits, vegetables, and nuts naturally cleanse and fortify enamel.
+Studies have shown that sugary foods and beverages can negatively impact oral health.
+A balanced diet that includes foods high in calcium (milk, yogurt, and spinach) as well as crunchy vegetables, fruits, and nuts naturally cleanse and fortifies your enamel.